Hillel Slovak: 1982–1988: What is This? stint, Freaky Styley, and The Uplift Mofo Party Plan

 Slovak returned to the Chili Peppers for their second album, Freaky Styley, which was released on August 16, 1985.
-What is This? had finally disbanded, and Irons returned to the Chili Peppers in mid 1986 after Martinez was fired.
-Flea, Slovak and Kiedis especially were involved in heavy drug use and their relationships became strained.
+What Is This? had finally disbanded, and Irons returned to the Chili Peppers in mid 1986 after Martinez was fired.
+The relationship between Flea, Slovak and Kiedis began to deteriorate as a result of excessive heavy drug use and addiction.
 Flea recalled that "it began to seem ugly to me and not fun; our communication was not healthy".
 Kiedis became dependent on heroin, leaving the rest of the group to work on much of the album's material by themselves.
 The band lived in Detroit for a portion of the recording of the album, where Kiedis and Slovak indulged in heavy cocaine use.
 When Slovak was under the influence, he would often wear brightly colored clothing and dance in a "shuffling" fashion, which became the inspiration for the song "Skinny Sweaty Man" from the band's next album.
 After Kiedis completed a stint in rehab, he rejoined the Red Hot Chili Peppers in Los Angeles to record their third album The Uplift Mofo Party Plan.
 Slovak felt a deep connection to the album; he reflected in his diary "It was so fun.
 I'm so extremely proud of everybody's work—it is at times genius."
 Slovak was the subject of the songs "Skinny Sweaty Man", "Me and My Friends", & "No Chump Love Sucker".
 He was nicknamed "Slim Bob Billy", "Slim", or "Huckleberry", and throughout the albums Kiedis calls him by these nicknames before he starts a guitar solo.
 On The Uplift Mofo Party Plan, Slovak experimented with different musical styles, playing the sitar on the song "Behind the Sun".